_

 "Many are asking if Kevin Carter helped the child after taking the photo.

-The answer is: NO
+The answer was: NO

 As per his words, he waited there for 20 minutes more because he hoped that the vulture would open its wings and he would get a better shot.

-He said later that he scared the vulture away."
+He said later that he scared the vulture away.

 The Bang Bang Club (2010)